martincjespersen/DaAnonymization/README.rst

 Fairness tests
 --------------
-Working progress on: `Benchmark Fairness <https://colab.research.google.com/drive/1qVdP99ZSqROfalUh63DVJ-5A6MhWrT3_?usp=sharing>`_
+**Disclaimer:** Working progress on: `Benchmark Fairness <https://colab.research.google.com/drive/1qVdP99ZSqROfalUh63DVJ-5A6MhWrT3_?usp=sharing>`_
+In the table 1, the DaNE dataset had all first name resampled (female only due to data) first a sanity check using female first names with danish origin (Sampled Danish names) and following other female names with origins than Danish (Sampled Other names).
+Both F1 scores are sampled by reproducing it 100 times and averaging.
+A small drop is found using female danish names only and further dropped using names from different origins.
+T

-.. list-table:: Fairness of names of other origin than Danish
+.. list-table:: Table 1: Fairness of names of other origin than Danish (**F1 scores**)
-   :widths: 15 10 30
+   :widths: 10 15 15 15
    :header-rows: 1

-   * - Treat
+   * - Model
+     - DaNE (original)
-     - Quantity
+     - Sampled Danish names
-     - Description
+     - Sampled Other names
-   * - Albatross
+   * - DaNLP NER
-     - 2.99
-     - On a stick!
+     - 0.928
-   * - Crunchy Frog
+     - 0.906
-     - 1.49
+     - 0.890
-     - If we took the bones out, it wouldn't be crunchy, now would it?
-   * - Gannet Ripple
+   * - DaCy
+     - TBD
-     - 1.99
+     - TBD
-     - On a stick!
+     - TBD

 Next up
 --------